jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-52.md

 ### 52. There are three elements of this visible world.

-We have 2 very different types of matter, which can be called the two primary elements of this visible world.
+We have 2 very different types of matter, which can be called the **two primary elements of this visible world**.

-The first is the one that has so much agitation that it is divided into particles of indefinite smallness by encountering other bodies, and its shapes adapt to fill all the angles left by those bodies.
+1. The first has so much agitation that it is divided into particles of indefinite smallness by encountering other bodies.

+Its shapes adapt to fill all the angles left by those bodies.

-The second is the one divided into spherical particles, very small indeed compared to the bodies we can see with our eyes, but still of certain and definite quantity, and divisible into much smaller particles.
+2. The second is divided into spherical particles.

+They are very small compared to visible bodies.
+But they are still of certain and definite quantity, and divisible into much smaller particles.

-The third consists of parts either thicker or having shapes less suited to motion.
-And from these three, we will show that all the bodies of this visible world are composed: namely the Sun and fixed stars from the first element, the heavens from the second, and the Earth with the planets and comets from the third.
+3. The third consists of parts either thicker or having shapes less suited to motion.

+All the bodies of this visible world are composed from these three:

+- 1st Element or Fire-Aether: The Sun and fixed stars
+- 2nd Element or Air-Aether: The heavens
+- 3rd ELement or Earth-Aether: The Earth with the planets and comets

-Since the Sun and the fixed stars emit light from themselves; the heavens transmit it; and the Earth, planets, and comets reflect it, we will not badly refer this threefold difference in appearance to the three elements.
+The Sun and the fixed stars emit light from themselves.
+The heavens transmit it.
+The Earth, planets, and comets reflect it.

+This threefold difference in appearance is from the 3 elements.

 ### 53. Three heavens can also be distinguished in it.